lyozamp/School_District_Analysis/Deliverable3.md

 ## Math and reading scores by grade

+In the original analysis, the math average was 83.6% and the reading average was 83.7% but after replacing the 9th grade scores using NaN their percentage shows up as "nan" in the code which is why it isn't shown in the chart below.

 ![image](https://github.com/lyozamp/School_District_Analysis/blob/main/images/MathReadingScoresByGrade.PNG)

 ## Scores by school spending

+Scores by school spending

+Excluding the ninth graders’ math and reading scores from Thomas High School’s data stayed nearly identical because they were nullified from the data.

 ![image](https://github.com/lyozamp/School_District_Analysis/blob/main/images/ScoresBySchoolSpending.PNG)

 ## Scores by school size

+The overall passing percentage did not change for the school size.

 ![image](https://github.com/lyozamp/School_District_Analysis/blob/main/images/ScoresBySchoolSize.PNG)

 ## Scores by school type

+Scores by school type were not altered at all.

 ![image](https://github.com/lyozamp/School_District_Analysis/blob/main/images/ScoresBySchoolType.PNG)